braincrafted/testing-bundle/README.md

     $container = $this->getContainer();

 ### Render Crawler HTML

 The `WebTestCase` class also has an nice helper method that returns the HTML code of a crawler.
 You can use it in all test cases that subclass `Bc\Bundle\TestingBundle\Test\WebTestCase`:

     echo $this->renderCrawlerHtml($crawler);

+### Testing Translation Keys

+`BcTestingBundle` installs an alternative translator that is only activated in the `test` environment.
+This translator returns the translation key instead of the translated text.
+That way you can use the translation keys in your functional tests instead of the translated text.

 License